RohitDusane/Spam-HAM-Classification-ML-Project/README.md

    ![Model Evaluation](/report/images/ML_Tuned.png)

 ## CONCLUSION
 This project successfully builds and deploys a **spam classification model** using multiple machine learning algorithms, evaluated through performance metrics, and deployed via **Flask** on **Render**.
-The **Voting Classifier** ensures a higher accuracy by combining the strengths of multiple models.
+The **Multinomial Naive Bayes** ensures a higher F1-Score amongest the models.
 The real-time API implementation allows for efficient and easy deployment for production environments.

 ## REFERENCES
 1. **Scikit-learn Documentation**: https://scikit-learn.org/stable/